neural-data-science/NESC_3505/syllabus.md

 Most of your learning will come from sitting and coding, working through the lessons (ideally following along with the videos), and completing the assignments and projects.
 These are asynchronous activities so you can work on them on the schedule that best works for you.
 The course is designed expecting you to complete three lessons per week, along with any assignments.
 You should aim to follow the [schedule](https://neural-data-science.github.io/NESC_3505/schedule) to keep up with the lessons (although of course the beauty of asynchronous learning is the flexibility).
 For many people, it works best to block off time every day or two to focus on work for this course.

 ## Bi-Weekly Structure
 There will be an assignment or project due every two weeks.
 On the alternating weeks when no assignment or project is due, a self-assessment will be due.
 As well, there are due dates for demos spaced over the term.
-These due dates are all mapped out on the [schedule](https://neural-data-science.github.io/NESC_3505/schedule), but as always, Teams is your authoritative source for due dates.
+These due dates are all mapped out on the [schedule](https://neural-data-science.github.io/NESC_3505/schedule), but as always, the LMS is your authoritative source for due dates.

 # Policies
 This course is governed by the academic rules and regulations set forth in the University Calendar and by Senate.

 ## Attendance
 Attendance of scheduled class meetings is optional, but scheduled class times are the only time when you can get in-person help with the course material.
-You can message the TA and instructor on Teams outside of this time for help, but response times will be variable.
+You can message the TA and instructor outside of this time for help, but response times will be variable.

 ## Academic Freedom
 Freedom of speech and of thought are cornerstones of academic institutions such as Dalhousie.
 Our goal in science is to observe and characterize the world accurately and objectively.
 However, we must realize that our perceptions of reality are often coloured by our beliefs and assumptions, some of which we may not be aware of.
 Academic freedom includes not only the freedom to think as you please, but others’ freedom to express their beliefs as well.
 Please do not hesitate to express your ideas, but do so in a way that is respectful of others.
 This is the only avenue for the free expression and exchange of ideas.